Community Development Strategies

 Stacy has focused her work on identifying and advocating for the best interest of housing authorities in negotiating with co-developers, syndicators/investors, lenders and state/local funding agencies.
 She works with both housing agencies that self-develop, as well as housing agencies that partner with a private sector developer.
 Stacy has worked on dozens of transactions across the country and provides best practices to housing agencies while building staff capacity to plan for and implement future projects.

 RAD/Development Consulting/Project Management.
 Stacy assists with RAD pre-closing activities, including: planning, predevelopment activities/due diligence, obtaining financing commitments, procuring/selecting contractors, document review and closing requirements.
 Post-closing activities, including: budget and schedule oversight during construction, draw preparation/review, lease-up, reporting and equity/lender milestone requirements.
-Stacy has provided development consulting to: Pueblo (CO), Los Angeles (CA), Butte (MT)-subcontract through Good Housing Partnership, Cincinnati (OH), Baton Rouge (LA), Orlando (FL), New Orleans (LA), East Chicago (IN), Gary (IN), Detroit (MI), Tampa (FL), Wilmington (NC), New Haven (CT), Puerto Rico and the US Virgin Islands.
+Stacy has provided development consulting to: Pueblo (CO), Los Angeles (CA), Butte (MT) and Billings (MT) -subcontract through Good Housing Partnership, Cincinnati (OH), Baton Rouge (LA), Orlando (FL), New Orleans (LA), East Chicago (IN), Gary (IN), Detroit (MI), Tampa (FL), Wilmington (NC), New Haven (CT), Puerto Rico and the US Virgin Islands.

 Asset Repositioning/Strategic Implementation.
 Stacy has worked with housing agencies to analyze asset repositioning alternatives to develop strategic implementation plans, as well as drafting and updating PHA Annual and Capital Fund plans.
 She focuses on listing discreet and manageable steps to provide a framework for agencies to move forward and provides technical assistance in implementation.
 Stacy has helped prepare strategic planning documents for: Denver (CO) – subcontract through S.B.
 Clark Companies, Cincinnati (OH), Baton Rouge (LA), Gary (IN), Detroit (MI), Spartanburg (SC), Tampa (FL), Wilmington (NC), New Haven (CT), Puerto Rico and the US Virgin Islands.